NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-processes.md

 defined, and we name the input variable `sra_id`.

 Then comes the `output` directive, which is defined as a `tuple`, *i.e.* having more than one entry.
-The output of this process is thus a combination of the sample name (from the `sra_id` value variable) and the FASTQ file containing the reads for that sample.
+The output of this process is a combination of the sample name (from the `sra_id` value variable) and the FASTQ file containing the reads for that sample.
 Nextflow will look for files corresponding to the path defined here and output them to the `publishDir` directory, as well as pass the